 Our Work with Postsecondary Partners

-The Postsecondary Strategy works with postsecondary institutions and stakeholders to prepare students with the skills, knowledge, networks, and agency necessary to navigate and succeed in a dynamic labor market, while building relationships with employers that help meet staffing needs, launch careers, and diversify the workforce.
+The Postsecondary Strategy works with institutions and stakeholders to prepare students with the skills, knowledge, networks, and agency necessary to navigate and succeed in a dynamic labor market, while building relationships with employers that help meet staffing needs, launch careers, and diversify the workforce.

 HERE to HERE supports Bronx-based colleges in their efforts to enhance career pathways for students: We've worked with Bronx Community College to provide more work-based learning experiences for credit in Childhood Education and Cybersecurity, Hostos Community College to redesign its Allied Health programs to provide more transparent healthcare career paths, and Guttman Community College to braid earning and learning opportunities for students as part-time bank tellers in collaboration with JP Morgan Chase.